Landlord Guides · Last updated 1 June 2026

 As soon as rent falls significantly overdue, send a formal written notice to the tenant.
 This should state the amount outstanding, the period it covers, and a deadline to pay.
 Keep a copy.
 This letter is the foundation of any subsequent legal action.
 Do not wait months before sending this.

-You will need to file an application with the court, setting out the grounds for possession and providing evidence of the arrears and the notice served.
-The court will schedule a hearing.
-The tenant will be notified and has the right to attend and present their case.
+If the tenant does not bring the rent up to date and does not agree to leave, you cannot remove them yourself.
+The correct forum for residential possession in Gibraltar is the Rent Tribunal, established under the Rent Tribunal Regulations 1985.
+This is not the Magistrates Court.
+You will need to file an application setting out the grounds for possession and providing evidence of the arrears and the notice served.
+The Tribunal will schedule a hearing, notify the tenant, and give them the right to attend and present their case.

 StageTypical TimelineNotes